Purpose-built for sleep and circadian science

 Enable optional questions, define your own event types, set retrospective entry limits, and write your own shift classification rules and labels.

 Create Baseline, Intervention, Washout, or any stages you need.
-Organise participants into study groups and assign individual phase timelines with bulk assignment tools.
+Organise participants into study groups and assign individual stage timelines with bulk assignment tools.

 Communicate through the app

-Send push notifications and display targeted study banners to all participants, or to specific phases only.
+Send push notifications and display targeted study banners to all participants, or to specific stages only.

 Flexible, reliable EMA delivery